Courseiva

 Why this answer

-DatabaseConnections can increase if connections are not closed properly.
-Option A is incorrect because CPUUtilization is not a memory metric.
-Option D is incorrect because ReadIOPS relates to I/O.
+FreeableMemory shows available memory; a decreasing trend may suggest a leak.
+Option B is incorrect because CPUUtilization is not a direct memory metric.
+Option C is incorrect because ReadIOPS relates to I/O operations, not memory.

 MCQeasy